Legalized Bank Bail-Ins

 ‘Legalized’ G20 Bank Bail-In Laws

-This means that bank depositors are now legally treated as unsecured creditors in the largest economies in the world.
+Bank depositors are now legally treated as unsecured creditors in the largest economies in the world.

-Bail-out vs Bail-in
+Bail-out vs. Bail-in

 IMF Notes Leading to New 2014 Bank Bail-In Laws USA & G20 - Source